Tips on finding a Psychologist

 -

-Is this someone I think I feel comfortable with?
-Is it someone I feel has the expertise I need?
+Is this someone I feel comfortable with?
+Is it someone who has the expertise I need?

 -